 - Designed for easy, at-home use: no complicated therapies or procedures

-‡ Expected product performance is based on customer experiences, as stated in customer feedback submitted over a seven-year period (as of September 4, 2012).
+‡ Expected product performance is based on customer experiences, as stated in customer feedback submitted over a seven-year period (as of September 4, 2012) for core formulation.
 The most reported period of time to see improvement is 2 days.
-Treatment times vary based on the user's overall health, the age and size of the wound, and the severity of any existing infection. * Based on bacterial viability assay testing performed using a Becton Dickinson FACSCalibur™.
-Products tested were Bacitracin and triple antibiotic ointment.
+Treatment times vary based on the user's overall health, the age and size of the wound, and the severity of any existing infection.